saifaw165/budgy/README.md

 ### *Biggest expenditure is my partner*

 Initial hypothesis was my partner was my main expense which is why I mapped a max budget of £600 against her.
-Looking at my mapped categories over time, I can see that my partner (Girlfriend_tax) is significantly under the amount.
+Looking at my mapped categories over time, I can see that my partner `Girlfriend_tax` is significantly under the amount.
 <img width="1095" alt="image" src="https://github.com/user-attachments/assets/8958fcc9-e9df-4f25-acc6-3e3cdcb83d96">

-The main category that has been significantly sporadic are my groceries month over month alongside transport.
+The main category that has been significantly sporadic are my `groceries` month over month alongside `transport`.
 A re-evaluation of my budgets should be considered to keep me consistent against my budget.

 ### *How consistent are my additional income streams?*